ehmtang/ehmtang/README.md

 👋 Hi Erwin

-👀 I’m interested in analytics
+👀 I’m interested in analytics, smart manufacturing and IIOT.

 :earth_africa: I'm usually in the kitchen

-🌱 I’m currently learning Statistics and Spanish
+🌱 I’m currently learning PLC programming, Statistics & Machine Learning and Spanish

 📫 How to reach me: https://www.linkedin.com/in/erwinhmtang/